One question that comes up a lot when we talk with businesses is:

 As truly fantastic as it can be boost your Facebook presence, Likes are only a fraction of what you can achieve with giveaways.

-You can use giveaways to grow your mailing list, Twitter following, YouTube subscriptions and more.
+You can use giveaways to drive email signups, Twitter follows, YouTube visits and much more.
 You can also get users to visit your website, share your giveaway with friends, submit content and help promote your brand via Tweeets and Retweets.
 When it comes to running a giveaway with Gleam, the possibilities are endless.

 Ask Website Visitors For Likes